yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 The solution for Woodgrove involved several technologies, including:

--   ExpressRoute with private and Microsoft peering enabled for connectivity for its virtual machines/Virtual Networks, and potential future plans for accessing Microsoft public services.
+-   ExpressRoute Global Reach with private and Microsoft peering enabled for connectivity for its virtual machines/Virtual Networks, and potential future plans for accessing Microsoft public services.

 -   Advanced networking, which allows certain instance sizes to hit 25 Gbps for accelerated networking scenarios.

 -   Testing the resiliency of the networking design. which involves taking a link down and ensuring services are still available.

--   Just-in-time (JIT) access for secure remote administration to a Jump box in Azure (this Jump box could be deallocated to reduce costs until required).
+-   Azure Bastion service for secure remote administration with Just-in-time (JIT) virtual machine access for RDP and SSH port security.

 -   Implementing an enterprise-class configuration within an Azure Virtual Network to support the 3-tier core banking application.
 Components of this solution include: